Examples of combustible gases: methane, propane and butane

 For hydrogen, the ignition range is much larger, as the LEL is 4 vol.%, but the UEL is 77 vol.%.
 In addition, the ignition energy of hydrogen is more than ten times lower than that of methane.
 This is why gaseous hydrogen is so dangerous and classified in the higher explosion group IIC compared to IIA for methane.

-Other combustible gases are acetone, benzene, ethanol, ethylene, ethylene oxide, hexane, i-propanol, n-nonane, methyl methacrylate, and many more, which are mainly found in industrial applications.
+Other flammable gases are acetone, benzene, ethanol, ethylene, ethylene oxide, hexane, i-propanol, n-nonane, methyl methacrylate, and many more, which are mainly found in industrial applications.

 Safety measures when working with flammable gases